Democratic Progressive Party (Singapore): 2012–present: Revival with new leadership

 After more than a decade of inactivity, Seow invited a group of former members of the Singapore People's Party including Benjamin Pwee and Mohamad Hamim Aliyas to take over the leadership of the DPP in December 2012.
 Pwee was appointed as the party's Acting Secretary-General in January 2013.
 At an Ordinary Party Congress meeting held on 31 March 2013, Hamim and Pwee were officially elected as the party's Chairman and Secretary-General respectively.

 Pursuant to a Memorandum of Agreement signed in August 2015, Pwee and Hamim resigned from DPP to return to SPP to help their team contest Bishan–Toa Payoh Group Representation Constituency (GRC) in the 2015 general election.
 However, the SPP team obtained only 26.41% of the valid votes.
 The duo returned to the DPP soon after.

 In 2018, the DPP was present in a meeting with six other opposition parties, the Singaporeans First, Singapore Democratic Party, People's Power Party (PPP), National Solidarity Party and Peoples Voice (PV), along with former PAP MP and Presidential Candidate Tan Cheng Bock, on the possibility of forming a coalition led by Tan for the next election.

 On 19 February 2019, Pwee revealed that he had resigned from the DPP and joined the SDP ahead of the forthcoming general election four days later.
 Hamim took over as the new Secretary-General and leader, while Organising Secretary Ting Tze Jiang became Chairman.

 In March 2020, DPP alongside Singaporeans First, People's Power Party and Reform Party (RP) applied to join the SDA.

 Although the DPP expressed their intention to contest in the 2020 Singaporean general election, on 27 June 2020, the party announced that they would not be participating and will instead back allied parties RP and PPP.

 In 2023, the DPP established the People's Alliance for Reform together with the PV, RP and PPP.
-Two of their candidates, Kumar Appavoo and Hamim Aliyas contested the 2025 election under the PAR.
+Hamim Aliyas was the only DPP candidate who contested the 2025 election under the PAR.